-Be in frequent contact with other Chief Executives and areas of the company to reconcile the current vision of the products.
+Be in frequent contact with other Chief Executives and areas of the company to reconcile the current vision of the components.

-Communicate the vision and requirements of the products to the Head of Product and the Head of Analytics.
+Communicate the vision and requirements of the components to the Head of Product and the Head of Analytics.

 Decide on proposals that modify the status quo in any aspect (technical, financial, managerial, ...).

 Know what's happening everywhere, and be ultimately responsible for everything.

 Intervene and modify whatever is needed to further or protect the interests of Fluid Attacks as a business.